HollyM021980/DnDCharacterSheet/README.md

   - [] Implement restrictions and appropriate validation and error messaging as character is defined (Race before Class before etc..)
 - [] Style edit page
 - [] Tweak style on license page
+- [] Add username to devise
+  - [] Modify sign up, edit profile to add user name.
+Still use email as main key for login.
+  - [] Tweak pages to display user name

 ## If have time
 - [] More tests!!